-We noted in Section \ref{sec:robustness} that the linear point deviates under nonlinear damping -- for the DESI \bgs\ sample, this results in a 1\% (0.6\%) shift pre- (post-)reconstruction, whereas for \lrgs\ and \elgs\ this shift is 0.9\% (0.5\%) pre- (post-)reconstruction.
-This means that the observed linear point \slp\ would result in inflated values of \qisolp\ if Eq. \ref{eq:qiso_lp} is evaluated with $s_\mathrm{LP}^\mathrm{fid}=s_\mathrm{LP}^\mathrm{lin.th.}$.
-Given our two distinct views of how the linear point can be used, we have two distinct ways of accounting for smearing. \begin{itemize} \item Only work with the measured \slp\ or the ratio \qisolp$\equiv s_\mathrm{LP}^\mathrm{lin.th}$/\slp, (perhaps with \slp\ multiplied by 1.005), in the fiducial cosmology, as originally proposed.
-This preserves the cosmology independent nature of the pipeline, but, for comparison with template-based analyses, the effects of damping must then be propagated into the cosmological parameters inferred from these measurements. \item Modify the linear point \slp\ measured on the observed pre- (post-)reconstruction correlation function by including a sample-dependent multiplicative factor; for example, for the DESI \lrg\ and \elg\ samples, this factor would be 1.009 (1.005), and for the \bgs\ sample, this would be 1.01 (1.006).
+We noted in Section \ref{sec:robustness} that the linear point deviates under non-linear damping -- for the DESI \bgs\ sample, this results in a 1\% (0.6\%) shift pre- (post-)reconstruction, whereas for \lrgs\ and \elgs\ this shift is 0.9\% (0.5\%) pre- (post-)reconstruction.
+This means that the observed linear point \slp\ would result in inflated values of \qisolp\ if Eq. \ref{eq:qiso_lp} is evaluated with $s_\mathrm{LP}^\mathrm{fid}=s_\mathrm{LP}^\mathrm{lin.th.}$, i.e. neglecting the smearing.
+Given our two distinct views of how the linear point can be used, we have two distinct ways of accounting for smearing. \begin{itemize} \item Only work with the measured \slp\ or the ratio \qisolp$\equiv s_\mathrm{LP}^\mathrm{lin.th.}$/\slp, (perhaps with \slp\ multiplied by 1.005), comparing against the fixed linear theory value in the fiducial cosmology, as originally proposed.
+This preserves the model independence of the pipeline, but at a cost: the resulting measurements would be biased relative to template-based BAO measurements, which would propagate into any cosmological interpretation.
+One would then have to accept this bias as the price of model independence, one that becomes difficult to justify in the era of precision cosmology. \item Modify the linear point \slp\ measured on the observed pre- (post-)reconstruction correlation function by including a sample-dependent multiplicative factor; for example, for the DESI \lrg\ and \elg\ samples, this factor would be 1.009 (1.005), and for the \bgs\ sample, this would be 1.01 (1.006).
 This enables a more direct comparison with standard BAO analyses when the measurements are converted to \qisolp.
-Equivalently, we can modify the fiducial linear point $s_\mathrm{LP}^\mathrm{fid}$ in Eq. \ref{eq:qiso_lp} such that it reflects the effects of smearing, while keeping \slp\ unchanged.
-When the pre- and post-reconstruction damping parameters $\Sigma_\mathrm{iso}$ from Table \ref{tab:damping_parameters} are used, the two approaches are mathematically equivalent.
-The latter, however, allows us to preserve the measurements while changing the standard model against which we compare the measurements for the purpose of deriving cosmological parameters.
-Additionally, as we will see later in this section, this allows us to inflate the errors in the modified values of \qisolp\ that arises from the uncertainties in $\Sigma_\mathrm{iso}$. \end{itemize} In this work, we attempt to correct the \qisolp\ measurements using the latter approach -- re-defining the fiducial linear point by a redshift and bias dependent factor in the smeared regime.
-There is however a third possibility that involves an alternative reconstruction algorithm in which we use the shape of the observed nonlinear (smeared) correlation function to derive the linear correlation function.
-This is done by undoing the Gaussian smearing from Eq. \ref{eq:convolution}, subject to a (de)convolution kernel which we derive from the pre-reconstruction prior on $\Sigma_\mathrm{iso}$.
-When the linear point is measured on the resulting linear correlation function, no correction is required to either \slp\ or $s_\mathrm{LP}^\mathrm{fid}$ when calculating \qisolp.
-We discuss the third approach, known as Laguerre reconstruction, in Appendix \ref{sec:laguerre}.
+Equivalently, we can use the smearing-aware fiducial linear point $s_\mathrm{LP}^\mathrm{fid}$ in Eq. \ref{eq:qiso_lp}, so that it reflects the effects of damping while keeping \slp\ unchanged.
+When the pre- and post-reconstruction damping parameters $\Sigma_\mathrm{iso}$ from Table \ref{tab:damping_parameters} are used, these two approaches are mathematically equivalent.
+The latter, however, lets us leave the measurements untouched and instead adjust the reference value against which they are compared.
+Additionally, as we will see later in this section, it allows us to propagate the uncertainty in $\Sigma_\mathrm{iso}$ into the errors on the modified linear point ratios. \end{itemize} In this work, we correct the \qisolp\ measurements using the latter approach -- re-defining the fiducial linear point by a redshift- and bias-dependent factor in the smeared (non-linear) regime.